Victor-Landa/code-tricks/README.md

-# Code snippets repository
+# Code snippets
-Code Snippets
+Commonly used codes